Eugene Lasky - Career Chronicle

 New York Consulting Partners

-New York Consulting Partners, a boutique firm founded by ex-McKinsey partners, became my post-graduate education in strategy and implementation consulting.
-The founders had recognized a gap in the market—while traditional firms excelled at recommendations, clients often struggled with execution.
-The firm's philosophy was to provide both strategic guidance and hands-on implementation support, ensuring recommendations actually delivered results.
-This approach resonated deeply with my engineering background—we diagnosed problems and stayed to help fix them.
+New York Consulting Partners, a boutique firm founded by ex-McKinsey partners, became my intensive education in strategy and implementation.
+The founders had spotted a gap in the market: traditional firms excelled at recommendations, but clients often struggled with execution.
+The firm’s philosophy was to see recommendations through to results, not deliver a fancy presentation and walk away.
+That approach resonated with my engineering instinct: diagnose the problem, then help fix it.

 Key Engagements